shivareddyiirs/QRealTime/README.md

 <h2> Getting Started </h2>
 <h3> Installation:</h3>
 Install QGIS (if not already).
 Open Plugin Manager and search for QRealTime plugin and install it.
+There can be problem in some PCs related to PyXForm installation.
+Mannually install pyxform library  to python3 by using following command:
+<b> python3 -m pip install pyxform --user <b>

 <h3>Configuration:</h3>

 From the main menu choose Plugins --> QRealTime --> QRealTime Setting